 - Applicants must attempt a resolution with the mortgage holder including the utilization of mortgage relief options, when available.

 The Service Area of the follow programs is Fresno, Madera, and Mariposa counties.

 Low-Income Rental Units

-NFRIHA currently has 35 low-income rentals units.
+The NFRIHA currently has 65 low-income rentals units.
 Tribal Citizens must apply to be placed on the waiting list for North Fork, Fresno/Clovis, or Madera.

 - Applicants must be low-income to be placed on the waiting list and must be low-income at initial occupancy.

-- Pre-determine rents have been established for each unit based on the number of bedrooms.
+- Pre-determine rents have been established for each unit based on the number of bedrooms and program specific requirements.

-- Applicants must also meet the eligibility conditions stated in the Admissions and Occupancy Policy; factors negatively impacting eligibility include prior criminal record for any household members.
+- Applicants must also meet the eligibility conditions stated in the Admissions and Occupancy Policy; factors negatively impacting eligibility include prior criminal record for any household member.

 - Applicants on the waiting list will be required to update annually on or before October 1st, and will be provided annual update notices.
 In order to help ensure good standing, an applicant must also notify the NFRIHA immediately upon any changes in income, address, or other changes in the household that may impact eligibility for a program.